carbon-design-system/design-system-website/src/content/style/typography/typography.md

 ## Typeface

 IBM uses a custom version of Helvetica Neue for both its Marketing and Product brands.
 It is a strong but neutral typeface that lends personality to the page without overpowering the content.
-The font files for Bluemix can be found at https://github.ibm.com/Design/fonts/tree/master/fonts.

 ```
 %helvetica { font-family: 'IBM Helvetica', Helvetica Neue, HelveticaNeue, Helvetica, sans-serif; }